 Manga, or Japanese comics, are a form of art and storytelling that originated hundreds of years ago, and has since then gained much popularity in the nerd world.
 Although we are already almost three months into 2016, many new manga have already been released in Japan, some with 3+ chapters serialized.
 From romance to action and fantasy worlds, 2016 has already been proven to be a blend of genres with variety and great introductions to potentially excellent stories.

-Below is a list of good manga that has been released at some point already this year that show promise and possibly new breakthrough series.
-Here are the top 10 best new manga in 2016 (so far):
+Below is a list of good manga that has been released at some point in 2016 that we absolutely loved.
+Here are the top 10 best new manga in 2016:

 Genre: Shounen, Drama, School Life